ZX Spectrum Next Laptop

 - Re-route the 2 joystick ports from the front of the Next PCB to the right hand side of the laptop

-- Remove the VGA connector and solder a cable directly to the PCB which will then go straight to an LCD driver board
+- Solder a cable directly from the back of the HDMI socket straight to an LCD driver board

 - The screen is an 8" VGA LCD using an aspect ratio of good old 4:3